gotchoices/MyCHIPs/doc/learn-message.md

 arbitrarily named.
 Moving to protocol >= 1.0 they utilize a state format encoded as follows:

-  - type.status.request (tallies, chits)
+  - phase.status.request (tallies, chits)
   - status.freshness (routes)
   - status.request (lifts)

 where "status" indicates the current status of the object record.
-The state might also start with a "type" which is simply there to differentiate states that may be distinct, but share a common status.
+The state might also start with an optional "phase" which is simply there to differentiate states that may be distinct, but share a common status.
 For example a chit might be pending in several different states, but we need to know the difference between a chit from our user and a chit to our user.